laeblab/GBEX_BGI/README.md

     * It always takes some time to get back into JS development due to the complexity of the dev/build environment with webpack, eslint, babel, etc. So I took a look a "create react app" and through that also typescript.
 	  While its certainly easier to set things up with cra, it also came with some head scratching.
 	  I solved it, but as far as I tell, it doesn't really offer much after I have already done the work of setting up a build system.
-	  Typescript looks nice, and I would probably choose it over flow today, but again it doesn't seem to offer any substantial reward.
+	  Typescript looks nice, and I would probably choose it over flow today, but again it doesn't seem to offer any substantial reward for switching.
-  * I will keep an eye on react-virtualized and see if they move forward in the next year.
+  * I will keep an eye on react-virtualized and see if they move forward.
 If not, I will probably investigate an alternative table solution.